Margaret the Virgin: Patronage

 Margaret of Antioch is a patroness of pregnant women, servant maids, kidney-sufferers, and against diabolical infestations.

 Iconography

 In art, she is often represented as a shepherdess, or pictured escaping from, or standing above, a dragon.
 While Western iconography typically depicts St. Margaret emerging from the dragon, Eastern Byzantine iconography tends to focus on her battle with the demon in her cell and depicts her grabbing him by his hair and swinging a copper hammer at his face.

+St. Margaret of Antioch, Chartres Cathedral (12-13c.)